 Despite often taking top slots in various well-being and happiness ratings, the Scandinavian countries are also known for their high suicide rates and alcoholism, both of which are often attributed to depression caused by the harsh climate and cold winters, where there is sometimes an almost total lack of daylight, coupled with the Scandinavians’ unrelenting work ethic.

 In 2014, mental and behavioral disorders led to the demise of 183,500 EU inhabitants, the large majority of them due to dementia.
-Women accounted for around two-thirds of these deaths.
+Women accounted for around two-thirds of these deaths, because of this there was a big need of using sativa dominant hemp to fight mental disorder symptoms

 Among Scandinavia’s aging population this trend is particularly manifest.
 Today, 20 percent of the Finnish population is over 65 years old, a figure that will rise to 25 percent in 2030.
 Finland’s Alzheimer Society estimates the number of people with the memory-affecting disease living in Finland at 193,000 in a nation of 5.5 million.
 Approximately 14,500 Finns develop Alzheimer’s or a related disease annually.
 Additionally, there are an estimated 10,000 Finns with memory disturbances striking under the age of 65.
 All in all, the percentage of dementia sufferers in Finland is 1.71 percent of the population, which is above the EU average of 1.55 percent.
 In 2015, nearly 8,600 Finns died of dementia and Alzheimer’s disease, an increase of 400 persons compared with the previous year and a doubling compared with a decade ago.